-- 3. Any work within the public right-of-way or easements or involving public infrastructure will require the applicant to obtain a right-of-way construction permit prior to beginning work, per RMC Chapter 12.08.
+- 6. Any work within the public right-of-way or easements or involving public infrastructure will require the applicant to obtain a right-of-way construction permit prior to beginning work, per RMC Chapter 12.08.
 The applicant shall pay a plan review fee based on a cost-per-sheet of engineering infrastructure plans.
 This public infrastructure plan review fee shall apply each time a project is submitted for review.
-This fee will be different for commercial projects versus subdivision projects.
-Please visit the Public Works Private Development page on the City's webpage to find the current per-sheet fee.
-A permit fee in the amount equal to 3% of the construction costs of the work within the right-of-way or easement will be collected at the time the construction permit is issued.
-A stamped, itemized Engineers estimate (Opinion of probable cost) and a copy of the material submittals shall be submitted along with the approved plan submittal. - 4.
+Please visit the City's webpage to find the current per-sheet fee.
+A permit fee in the amount equal to 3% of the construction costs of the work within the right-of-way or easement will be collected at the time the construction permit is issued. - 7.
 Public utility infrastructure located on private property will require recording of a City standard form easement prior to acceptance of the infrastructure and release of the final plat.
 The City requires preparation of the easement legal description by the developer two weeks prior to the scheduled date of plat acceptance.
 Once received, the City will prepare the easement document and provide it to the developer.
-The developer shall record the easement at the Benton County Assessor and return a recorded original document to the City prior to application for final plat acceptance. - 5.
+The developer shall record the easement at the Benton County Assessor and return a recorded original document to the City prior to application for final plat acceptance. - 8.
 A pre-construction conference will be required prior to the start of any work within the public right-of-way or easement.
-Contact the Public Works Engineering Division at 942-7500 to schedule a pre-construction conference. - 6.
-All plan sheets involving construction of public infrastructure shall have the stamp of a current Washington State licensed professional engineer. - 7.
+Contact the Public Works Engineering Division at 942-7500 to schedule a pre-construction conference. - 9.
+The contractor and developer shall be responsible for any and all public infrastructure construction deficiencies for a period of one year from the date of a letter of acceptance from the City of Richland. - 10.
+All plan sheets involving construction of public infrastructure shall have the stamp of a current Washington State licensed professional engineer. - 11.
 A copy of the preliminary plat shall be supplied to the Post Office and all locations of future mailbox clusters approved prior to final platting.